 Finding an audiophile who doesn’t like Bluetooth headphones is easy, just ask our own Chris Thomas.
 Wireless headphones have more or less the same use case as wired ones, and not everyone is willing to dish out the money for the convenience of Bluetooth.
 Especially when, for the most part, using wired headphones has the benefit of better sound quality.
 But that logic falls apart when you start talking about some of the best Bluetooth speakers.
 Having a wireless Bluetooth speaker is awesome.

 There are plenty of places where if you want to listen to music, a wired speaker just isn’t practical.
-Anecdotally, my mom has used these two giant speakers she got 15 years ago at a garage sale (for a great price I might add) at every backyard party she throws.
+Anecdotally, my mom has used these two giant speakers she got 15 years ago at a garage sale (for a great price, I might add) at every backyard party she throws.
 But recently, she finds it easier to just pair to the giant Fluance Fi70 (not on this list anymore, but still a good pick) instead of fussing with speaker cables.
-Whether you want to power a party or just listen to music while out and about, a good Bluetooth speaker is fairly solid investment to make.
+Whether you want to power a party or just listen to music while out and about, a good Bluetooth speaker is a solid investment to make.

 If you want the best, go with the JBL Charge 3

 But on a more practical level, whether you’re having a pool party or going camping, the best all-around speaker you want by your side is the JBL Charge 3.
 When you consider the features you’re getting for the price, it’s easy to see how this speaker pulled a 9/10 in our full review.
 You get a completely waterproof (IPX7) fabric that covers the speaker and dual passive radiators on either end, which help pump out a little more low end for your bass-lovers out there.
 Up top are a few playback controls that make it easy to navigate your playlists without having to pick up your phone.